obonaventure/cnp3/book/network/bgp.rst

    How to create a backup link with BGP ?

-As BGP routers always prefer the routes having the highest `local-pref` attribute, this policy can be implemented by using the following import filter on `R1`
+As BGP routers always prefer the routes with the highest `local-pref` attribute, this policy can be implemented using the following import filter on `R1`

 .. code-block:: text